United Engineering Center: Planning and development

 By the early 1950s, the professional engineering organizations that occupied the Engineering Societies' Building on West 39th Street in Midtown Manhattan had outgrown their space and were seeking larger accommodations.
 The building was owned and operated by the United Engineering Trustees (UET), which represented the four "founder societies" and the major tenants of the building: American Society of Civil Engineers (ASCE); American Society of Mechanical Engineers (ASME); American Institute of Electrical Engineers (AIEE); and American Institute of Mining, Metallurgical, and Petroleum Engineers (AIME).
 At that time, a fifth organization, the American Institute of Chemical Engineers (AIChE), wanted to join the group and move into the new building with the other engineering societies.
 The Engineering Societies' Building also served as the home of the Engineering Societies Library (ESL), which was one of the largest engineering libraries in the world.

 There were initial considerations of a constructing a new engineering center in another part of New York City—including sites on the campus of Columbia University and adjacent to the New York Coliseum—but these locations were dismissed as being impracticable.
-A number of other cities in the United States—including Chicago, Hoboken, Kansas City, Miami, Philadelphia, Pittsburgh, Shreveport, St. Louis, and Washington—tried to entice the engineering societies to relocate their national headquarters outside of New York City.
+A number of other cities in the United States—including Chicago, Hoboken, Kansas City, Miami, Philadelphia, Pittsburgh, Shreveport, St. Louis, and Washington—tried to entice the engineering societies to relocate from their national headquarters in New York City.
 In 1955, a committee established by the five major engineering societies recommended moving to Pittsburgh, which had offered a $1.5 million cash incentive and an additional gift of $500,000 from the Mellon family.
 The recommendation to relocate was met with opposition from members of each of the societies, and the following year, another committee of the five major engineering societies recommended to retain the headquarters in New York City.
 UET then hired Shreve, Lamb & Harmon to prepare preliminary architectural plans and studies for a new engineering center in Manhattan, exploring options of utilizing the present site of the Engineering Societies' Building or a new location in the area between 34th and 57th streets.